amaitra9091/JS-Drill-Movie-Filters-3/README.md

 ### Higher-Order Functions

-#### Functions that operate on other functions, either by taking them as arguments or by returning them, are called higher-order functions
+#### Functions that operate on other functions, by taking them as arguments or by returning them, are called higher-order functions

 #### Examples: